Solving Your Out-of-Stock Problem Once and for All

 1. Prevent out-of-stocks with accurate forecasting

-When it comes to solving out of stock problems, prevention is the best medicine.
+When it comes to solving out-of-stock problems, prevention is the best medicine.
 Remember that once you have out-of-stocks, you will have lost sales.
-The best way to prevent stock outs is to know the demand of your products in advance.
+The best way to prevent stockouts is to know the demand for your products in advance.
 If you know how many units of each SKU you need at each store and when you need them, you’ll be able to prevent out-of-stocks.